oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 annotated with the term [`Core.DataModificationException`](https://github.com/oasis-tcs/odata-vocabularies/blob/main/vocabularies/Org.OData.Core.V1.md#DataModificationException) and SHOULD specify a `responseCode` of `424` ([Failed Dependency](#ResponseCode424FailedDependency)).

+If the `continue-on-error` preference has not been applied, and the service is unable to apply all of the changes in the request, then it MUST return an error response and MUST NOT apply any of the changes specified in the request payload.

 ### <a name="ReplaceaCollectionofEntities" href="#ReplaceaCollectionofEntities">11.4.13 Replace a Collection of Entities</a>

 Collections of entities can be replaced by submitting a `PUT` request